fishcus/KAP-manual/en/config/pushdown/pushdown_native.en.md

 #### Turn on Query Pushdown

+The precondition for query pushdown is that there exists at least one table which has been loaded.

 KAP Plus has embedded Spark engine, no 3rd party dependency needed for query pushdown.

 Query pushdown is turned off by default.
 To turn on it, remove the comment character # ahead of the configuration item `kylin.query.pushdown.runner-class-name=io.kyligence.kap.storage.parquet.adhoc.PushDownRunnerSparkImpl` in file `kylin.properties` to bring it into  effect.